copernicus-mogley/zkav.club/opportunities/README.md

 Transcription is split into two parts.
 One person can do both, or we can split it across two people.
 We split it because AI is fast, but humans make it true.

-* **Part 1: AI-assisted draft**

-  * Generate the first transcript pass with AI tools.
-  * Include speaker labels and rough timestamps when possible.
+* **AI-assisted draft:** Generate the first transcript pass with AI tools, including speaker labels and rough timestamps when possible.

-* **Part 2: Human review**

-  * Clean up names, jargon, and technical terms.
-  * Fix timing, missing words, and confusing sections.
-  * Pull a few strong quotes that help the [Storyteller](#the-storyteller) write titles, descriptions, tags, and summaries.
+* **Human review:** Clean up names, jargon, and technical terms.
+Fix timing and missing words.
+Pull a few strong quotes that help the [Storyteller](#the-storyteller) shape titles, descriptions, and summaries.

 The [network of scribes](#transcription-scribes) is coordinated by the [Storyteller](#the-storyteller).

 ### Event production

-Event production gigs tend to be bursty and tied to specific dates.
-When we’re staffed and funded, we’ll bring these skills in to make the capture clean and the live moment steady.
+Event production work is tied to real dates and real rooms.
+When we’re staffed and funded, we bring these skills in to make the capture clean and the live moment steady.
 If you join this skill network, expect irregular timing (and we’ll confirm scope + pay before anything is booked).

 * **Camera Operator:** Handheld, tripod, multi-cam.